Persola/perhaps-foliage/README.md

 ⏱️ *Note: The author plans on splitting this repo up into several new repos before too long.*

 ### About
-This repo contains an as-of-yet unentitled visual interface for writing and editing tree-based data structures (a structure editor).
+This repo contains an as-of-yet unentitled visual interface for writing and editing tree-based data structures.
 The primary use case is as a visual programming interface, in which case the data structure is an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

 To be useful, the editor must be provided with a language integration specific to this editor and the language the data being edited is written in.
 When editing code, that language will be a programming language.